secretGeek/today-i-learned-staging/powershell/alias.md

-﻿# Alias: a guide to powershell and aliases.
+﻿# Alias: a guide to powershell and aliases

 ## To Set An Alias: